Great Lessons from Exact techniques and Beyond

 We noted that some "companies" look up the names of speakers and participants of upcoming conferences, and call them on their office phones (or contact via email) offering to arrange their accommodation "on behalf of the organisers".
 They typically request your credit card number or ask for a bank transfer.
 If someone contacts you with such a request claiming to act on behalf of the organisers, they are lying and attempting to scam you.
 In case of doubts please contact Organizers on their personal email addresses before taking any action.

-This meeting is supported by ETH Zurich through the Career Seed grant No. SEED-23 19-1, by the Royal Society and Science Foundation Ireland, by the Istituto Nazionale di Fisica Nucleare (INFN) and by the University of Padova, and by Physics, an Open Access Journal by MDPI.
+This meeting is supported by ETH Zurich through the Career Seed grant No. SEED-23 19-1, by the Royal Society and Science Foundation Ireland, by the Istituto Nazionale di Fisica Nucleare (INFN), by the University of Padova, and by Physics, an Open Access Journal by MDPI.